 2. Hands to Feet Pose

-This is the first pose I had difficulty doing.
-Nonetheless, the instructor emphasised that we should only stretch as far as we could.
+This is the first pose I had difficulty performing.
+Nonetheless, the instructor emphasized that we should only stretch as far as we can.
 With this, both our spines and legs were strengthened.

 5. Standing Bow Pose

 This was definitely the hardest exercise of the day, but there’s just something about yoga that reinforces your determination.
 It also helped with balance and posture.